 Setting the air purifier to turn off after a set hour interval is great because it means that it won’t stay operating all day if you forget to turn it off when you leave the house.

 Regardless of the Honeywell AirGenius air cleaner that you choose, you’ll find that it helps create fresher air by eliminating common dust, allergens and bacteria that create breathing problems.

 The only major drawback to these machines that we see is that they don’t offer much variety in the amount of room space that they can cover.
 This line of air purifiers is suited for small to medium size rooms, but won’t be effective in a large living room or office.

 If you don’t need a large air purifier, then this is a great investment for you to make.
-If you’re looking for something that covers a larger space (and concerned about allergens) check out this guide on the top air purifier for allergies.
+If you’re looking for something that covers a larger space (and concerned about allergens) check out this guide on the best air filter for allergies.

 - Check Current Price for AirGenius 3 (HFD300)

 - Check Current Price for AirGenius 4 (HFD310)

 - Check Current Price for AirGenius 5 (HFD320)